 Thinking through how the individuals on your team fit together to address the needs of thinking and acting strategically, most of the time, is a valuable part of the process.
-Once you read this, we invite you to participate in a survey that is designed to gain an understanding of where credit unions think their C-Suite teams are today with respect to mastery of these competencies.
-Take our survey here.
-All surveys taken are anonymous, and you can view consolidated industry results here.

 We believe that the combined makeup of any C-Suite team should demonstrate the following.
 The competencies are not listed in order of priority, as the emphasis can shift depending on the business model.